MH370 Search Resumes, 10+ Years After Mysterious Disappearance

 We’ve seen all kinds of theories as to what could have happened, and a 2023 Netflix show even took a close look at this.
 Was there some catastrophic technical failure?
 Was it a carefully planned terror plot by the captain?
 While small parts of the plane’s wreckage have been found, a vast majority of the plane remains unaccounted for.

-The Malaysian government has today announced that it has reached an agreement in principle to resume the search for MH370.
-The country’s transport minister, Anthony Loke, revealed that the government has reached a $70 million agreement with Ocean Infinity, the same company that has been involved in the search in the past.
+In December 2024, the Malaysian government announced that it had reached an agreement in principle to resume the search for MH370.
+The country’s transport minister, Anthony Loke, revealed that the government had reached a $70 million agreement with Ocean Infinity, the same company that was involved in past searches.

 Obviously Ocean Infinity must be pretty confident it’ll have success, or else it wouldn’t be pouring its own money into this.
 What has changed since the last time a search took place?
-Ocean Infinity plans to search a 15,000 square kilometer patch in the southern Indian Ocean, and that’s based on new data that the Malaysian government has found to be “credible.”
+Well, the area being focused on is specifically based on new data that the Malaysian government has found to be “credible.”

-I very much hope that this actually happens, and that wreckage can be found.
+I’m obviously crossing my fingers that the wreckage is found this time around, and that this proves to be a success.
 The families of the victims deserve closure.
-For that matter, the aviation community at large can’t settle for a 777 just going missing without a trace.
+For that matter, the aviation community at large can’t settle for a 777 just going missing without a trace — it’s important to understand what exactly happened.

 Interestingly, back in 2018, Ocean Infinity was also on a contract where it would’ve been paid up to $70 million if the wreckage was found, so this must be the only aspect of the society where there hasn’t been any inflation since well before the pandemic.
 When Ocean Infinity called off its search back in May 2018, the company’s CEO said the following: